vdaas/vald/docs/tutorial/get-started.md

             ```
             </details>

-        - [Optional] Expressly create indexing instead of waiting auto indexing
+        - [Optional] Indexing manually instead of waiting for auto indexing
-            Agent NGT can be set `auto_index_duration_limit` and `auto_index_check_duration` for auto indexing.
+            You can set Agent NGT configuration `auto_index_duration_limit` and `auto_index_check_duration` for auto indexing.
-            But, in this example case, you can create index without auto indexing via `CreateIndex()` mthod.
+            In this example, you can create index manually using `CreateIndex()` mthod in the client library.
             <detail><summary>example code</summary><br>

             ```go